canonical/maas/docs/networks.rst

 MAAS also supports virtual networks, or VLANs.
 Multiple VLANs can share the same underlying physical network.
-A "tag" on each network packet tells the infrastructure on which of the VLANs the packet is travelling.
+A "tag" on each network packet tells the infrastructure on which of the VLANs the packet is traveling.
 Each VLAN is effectively a separate network.

 The VLAN tag is a number between 1 and 4094 inclusive, as dictated by the